hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
-* 0.9.7 (): Added a general config to specify upgrade values for engines, parachutes, space capable planes, command modules, fuel tanks, ore tanks, structural parts; Have begun to add code that specifies location of upgrade within the description (this will be an on-going process); Added general upgrade systems to Stock, Airplane Plus, Open Cockpit, and few parts within other mods as specified in individual files.
+* 0.9.7 (6 November 2020): Added a general config to specify upgrade values for engines, parachutes, space capable planes, command modules, fuel tanks, ore tanks, structural parts; Have begun to add code that specifies location of upgrade within the description (this will be an on-going process); Added general upgrade systems to Stock, Airplane Plus, Open Cockpit, and few parts within other mods as specified in individual files.
+Fixed bug with FeatureReliability as well as issue with MAH when BDB is present in installs.
+Added Engine Ignitor Configs for CNAR, Coatl Aerospace, Dodo Labs, KeR-7, MAH, Mars Direct, Nexus, TM4KSP, MOLE, Mk-33 courtesy of Clamp-O-Tron
 * 0.9.6 (29 October 2020): Added CRE Stockalike British Rocketry Support; Balanced cryo engines ISP in Making Alternate History and CryoEngines (Thanks to suggestion by Github user T10a);
 * 0.9.5 (29 October 2020): Added additional general engine upgrade patches; Incorporated some stock and Making History engines to general engine patches; Fixed bug where general engine upgrade patch failed if engines didn't use ModuleEnginesFX; Removed additional added variables in late pass after their need is no longer required; Light changes to the placement of early solid rocket boosters; Added check for fuel tank upgrades to only apply the patch if the part has fuel as some parts do not have fuel if other mods are not installed; Added CryTanks as an explicit NEEDS, removed redundant patch that incorrectly added zzz_CryoTanks pass; Incorrect NEEDS on the SRB PARTUPGRADE; Fixed Upgrade for Twin-Boar introduced from 28 October update; Generalized the B9 Module Identifier for the engine upgrades across all mods to accommodate that not all use the newer ModuleEnginesFX
 * 0.9.4 (27 October 2020): KSP Forum Release; Better fix for bug where EC upgrades are available in parts with an EC max capacity of 0; Fixed issue where Kerbalism was inserting reliability variables into the incorrect module; added a upgrade config for engines for future development.